 Police Are Useless: Zig-zagged: in general the police are quickly taken down in their first fight against the Equalists, but they were ambushed by mooks wielding weapons specifically developed to be used against them, and tend to improve after experience.
 As for individuals, they range from utter incompetentslike Luand Gang, to utter badasses like Lin, who is herself sometimes blinded by short temper and stubbornness.

 Portal Network: The Spirit World portals can be used for instantaneous travel between the poles, as well as between the physical and Spirit worlds.
-Unalaq's ultimate goal is to use them to unite the Water Tribes.
+Unalaq's ultimate goal is initially assumed to be to use them to unite the Water Tribes.

 Powers as Programs: Bending worked this way in the era before the Avatar.
 Lion turtles would give people bending powers to protect themselves and then took them back when they were no longer needed.
 Before he became the Avatar, Wan could only use one bending art at a time and had to have Raava switch them out for him.